mulefish/ts_ref/README.md

 common.ts = helper funcs

 # Transpile:
-tsc foo.ts -> creates -> foo.js
+On this machine - use 'nvm use 17' tsc foo.ts -> creates -> foo.js

 # Transpile + Run ( w/o creating a *js file ):